API Testing

 What is smoke testing?

-In software development, smoke testing is a fundamental testing technique to ensure that a program’s most important features continue performing as intended after a build or upgrade.
-Appropriately named, this type of testing is similar to hardware testing: software smoke testing verifies that the main aspects of the program are functional and prepared for additional testing, much like hardware smoke testing certifies a minimum operating level.
+In software development, smoke testing is a handy testing method to ensure that a program’s most important features are still working correctly after a build or an upgrade.
+Software smoke testing verifies that the main functionalities of the program are working and prepared for more thorough testing, just like hardware smoke testing, which certifies a minimum operating level.

 Smoke testing is also known as sanity test, build verification test (BVT), or build verification (BV).